 General Electric Company (GEOO34) - Cash Flow Conversion Efficiency

-Based on the latest financial reports, General Electric Company (GEOO34) has a cash flow conversion efficiency ratio of 0.457x as of December 2025.
+Based on the latest financial reports, General Electric Company (GEOO34) has a cash flow conversion efficiency ratio of 0.100x as of March 2026.
 Cash flow conversion efficiency measures how effectively a company's net assets (equity) generate operating cash flow.
-It is calculated by dividing operating cash flow (R$8.54 Billion ≈ $1.68 Billion USD) by net assets (R$18.68 Billion ≈ $3.66 Billion USD).
+It is calculated by dividing operating cash flow (R$1.82 Billion ≈ $357.71 Million USD) by net assets (R$18.30 Billion ≈ $3.59 Billion USD).
 A higher ratio indicates that the company is more efficient at using its equity to generate cash flow from its core operations.
+See General Electric Company defensive interval ratio to measure how many days the company can operate on defensive assets alone.

 General Electric Company - Cash Flow Conversion Efficiency Trend (2016–2025)